Stole Dimitrievski: Rayo Vallecano

-On 31 August 2018, Dimitrievski was loaned to Rayo Vallecano in the top flight, for one year.
+On 31 August 2018, Dimitrievski was loaned to La Liga club Rayo Vallecano for a season.
 Initially a backup to Alberto García, he became the club's first-choice in November.

 On 31 January 2019, Dimitrievski signed a permanent three-and-a-half-year contract with the club.
+A year later, his deal was extended until June 2024.

-He was the primary goalkeeper for their 2020–21 Segunda División promotion season, though Luca Zidane was in goal for the playoffs due to UEFA Euro 2020.
+Dimitrievski was the primary goalkeeper for Rayo's 2020–21 Segunda División promotion season, though Luca Zidane was in goal for the play-offs due to UEFA Euro 2020.
+On 2 December, in a 1–0 loss to fellow Community of Madrid team Leganés, he was sent off for insulting the referee and handed a four-match ban.

+Valencia

+On 12 June 2024, it was announced that from the start of July Dimitrievski would join fellow top-tier club Valencia on a free transfer, signing a two-year deal, with an option for two more years.
+He made his debut on 26 November in the first round of the Copa del Rey, a 1–0 win away to sixth-tier Parla Escuela.
+Due to injury to first-choice Giorgi Mamardashvili, he played his first La Liga game for the club away to Real Valladolid on 13 December, losing 1–0 and falling to last place in the table.

 International career

-After representing Macedonia at under-17, under-19 and under-21 levels, Dimitrievski made his senior international debut on 12 November 2015, starting in a 4–1 friendly win over Montenegro at the Philip II National Arena.
-In May 2021, he was called up for the delayed UEFA Euro 2020 finals, his country's first major tournament.
+After representing Macedonia (now North Macedonia) at under-17, under-19 and under-21 levels, Dimitrievski made his senior international debut on 12 November 2015, starting in a 4–1 friendly win over Montenegro at the Philip II National Arena.
+In May 2021, he was called up for the delayed UEFA Euro 2020 finals, his country's first major international tournament.
 He played all three games in a group stage elimination, and saved a penalty from Ruslan Malinovskyi in a 2–1 loss to Ukraine in Bucharest.